Learn

 How Johan Gets Children Aged 1–6 to Enjoy Healthy Food and Discover New Flavors

-Johan has succeeded in doing something many parents only dream of: getting children between 1 and 6 years old to eat a wide variety of vegetables as well as quality fish and meat.
-And it’s surprisingly easy to pull off — as long as you follow Johan’s method of adding the vegetables in the right order and using an immersion blender for the ingredients that would otherwise be rejected.
+Johan has succeeded in doing something many parents only dream of: getting children between 1 and 6 years old to eat a wide variety of vegetables, along with quality fish and meat.
+And it’s surprisingly easy to pull off – as long as you follow Johan’s method of adding the vegetables in the right order and using an immersion blender for the ingredients that would otherwise be rejected.

 Let Us First Define Healthy